 If you’re having some friends and family over this weekend, try making these parmesan and rosemary shortbread crackers.
-I say shortbread because their texture is deliciously buttery and crumbly.
-They are extremely addictive and best enjoyed with a glass of wine.
+Their buttery and crumbly texture make them extremely addictive and they are perfect with a glass of wine.

 – 2 sprigs of rosemary